bd-j/prospector/doc/dataformat.rst

 You could, using say an ``objid`` parameter, dynamically load data (including filter sets) for different objects in a table.
 Feel free to import helper functions, modules, and packages (like astropy, h5py, sqlite, etc.)

-The point of this function is that you don't have to externally coerce your data format to be what |Codename| expects and keep another version of files lying around: the coercion happens *within* the code itself.
+The point of this function is that you don't have to externally convert your data format to be what |Codename| expects and keep another version of files lying around: the conversion happens *within* the code itself.
 Again, the only requirement is that the function can take a ``run_params`` dictionary as keyword arguments and that it return an ``obs`` dictionary as described below.